Security & Authentication

 #### Token Invalid or Expired

-**Symptom:** Resume requests return 401 Unauthorized
+**Symptom:** Resume requests fail validation or return a client error

 **Diagnosis:**